 When can I resume sexual activity?

-Your doctor will tell you when you can resume sexual activity.
+Your doctor will tell you when you can start sexual activity again.

 What type of follow-up care will I receive after I leave the hospital?

 Both your head and neck surgeon and your plastic surgeon will need to see you after discharge.
 Call each surgeon’s office to schedule your follow-up appointment.
 Write down any questions you have and bring them with you.

 Your test results should be available 10 to 14 days after surgery.
 Your doctor will discuss them with you at your first follow-up appointment after your surgery.